What We’re Made Of

-We know that what’s not in our products can be just as important as what goes into them, so Clorox has established principles and guidelines to ensure new and existing formulations restrict the usage of ingredients scientifically proven to negatively impact human and environmental health including, but not limited to, Alkylphenol (APs) or Alkylphenol Ethoxylates (APEs), phosphates and phthalates.
+We know that what’s not in our products can be just as important as what goes into them, so Clorox has established principles and guidelines to ensure new and existing formulations in our retail products restrict the usage of ingredients scientifically proven to negatively impact human and environmental health, including, but not limited to, Alkylphenol (APs) or Alkylphenol Ethoxylates (APEs), phosphates and phthalates.
 We also participate in the U.S. Environmental Protection Agency Safer Choice program*, and Clorox product safety specialists work with ingredient suppliers to help identify and avoid possible contaminants such as those identified on California’s Proposition 65 and SARA Title III lists.

 *The U.S. Environmental Protection Agency Safer Choice Program aims to reduce risk to people and the environment by preventing pollution.
 Review teams screen product ingredients to ensure they pose the least concern among chemicals in their class.